matthew-puku/snackfu/README.md

 # Description of your project, including,

+The porject is a 2 way marketpace based on the buying and selling of snacks.

 ## Problem definition / purpose

+The purpose is for users to be able to buy and sell their favourite snacks anywhere in the world and have it shipped to them.

 ## Functionality / features

+Users can register an account
+Login/logout of their account
+Buy snacks
+Post a listings to sell snacks manage their profile manage their lisiting

 ## Screenshots

 ## Tech stack (e.g. html, css, deployment platform, etc)

+Ruby
+Ruby on Rails
+Html
+Css
+Javascript

 ## Instructions on how to setup, configure and use your App.

+Users are able to view the home page and view listings without having to register and login first.
+If a user wishes to post a lisitng or purchase a lisitng then they are required to login fisrt or register if they have not done so.
+The navigation bar is present on every page and users have to option to register or login at any time.
+Once users have found their desired snack and wish to purchase, they will be directed to an orders page where checking out will lead to stripes payment page.

 # Design documentation including,